teamchong/DotNetForce/README.md

 ```

 V2.0.0
-1) new "DotNetForce.Schema" created by T4 template.
+1) new "DotNetForce.Schema" created by T4 template, please fill in LoginProfiles.json, and run the T4 template "DEV.tt" using Visual Studio

 usages
 ```cs